ManticoreGamesInc/platform-documentation/docs/getting_started/my_first_game/functionality.md

 ### Adding a Trigger

-1. Create a `Trigger` via Object -> Trigger
+1. Create a `Trigger` via Object -> Create Sphere Trigger
-* Put that trigger as a child of the coin
+* Resize the trigger to match the coin's size
-* Adjust the hitbox via the scale so it is slightly larger than the coin
     * Select the `Trigger` in the hierarchy and press `R` to change to scale mode.
 Drag the handles to adjust the scale
+    * Press V to toggle gizmo visibility, including the `Trigger` hitbox
+* Parent the Manticoin underneath the Sphere Trigger

 ### Handling Triggers